AdvaiyaLabs/Azure-with-Nexmo-SMS/README.md

 11. Now here you can use published API app in any Logic App you are creating on your Azure account.
 This API App will be listed in the Resource group in which it is published.

-## Steps to use the Azure with Nexmo SMS
+## Steps to use the Azure with Nexmo SMS connector

 1. To Create a Logic App on Azure dashboard, click on **+ New** in the left section of the screen.